nrwl/workshop-nx-labs/rxjs/lab-4.md

     ng g s ticketTimer --module TicketListView
   ```

    >  Make sure you add it to the providers for the ticket list view module by using the `--module` flag.
-Open this module to see how the service has been registered.
+Open the `TicketListViewModule` module to see how the service has been registered.

 <br/>